Watching Ghost in the Shell in Mong Kok

 But it’s more than the locations.
 As the film unfolds, Major discovers the origin story she was spun is bogus and she has been implanted with false memories.
 This sets her on a path to uncover the truth about who she is, in a world where lines are blurred between humans and machines.

 As Chow points, out there are parallels between Major’s journey of self-discovery and Hong Kong’s own struggle to define its identity after its transition from a British colony to a special administration region, and some would say colony, of China.

-Indeed, how could a film that deals with the issues of blurred and shifting boundaries, identities, of a forced erasure of the past and the reclamation and coming to terms with memories NOT find resonance with Hong Kong audiences?
+Indeed, how could a film that deals with the issues of blurred and shifting boundaries and identities; of a forced erasure of the past; of the reclaimation and coming to terms with memories NOT find resonance with Hong Kong audiences?
 It is made all the more poignant by the fact the protagonist’s journey takes place in front of us on our very own streets.

 In recent years, Hongkongers have been able to see more explicit representations of their unease, fears and struggles on the screen, in features such as the dystopian indie film Ten Years.
 Despite failing to win mainstream distribution when it was released in 2015, the film became a sleeper hit and went on to win Best Film at the 35th Hong Kong Film Awards.
-In the wake of the film’s unexpected success and following 2014’s Umbrella Movement, more locally themed films are expected.
+In the wake of this unexpected success and following 2014’s Umbrella Movement, more locally themed films are in the works.

 But that hasn’t always been the case.
 The lucrative rewards of the Chinese box office and the domination of Hong Kong-Mainland co-productions means films with sensitive subject matter rarely get made.
 Low-budget independent films struggle to get distributed.

-Against this background, I have sometimes found the most unlikely movies speaking to me in the most unexpected way.
+It is against this background that I have sometimes found the most unlikely movies speaking to me in the most unexpected ways.
 The one that stands out is How to Train Your Dragon II, which I took my then 6 year-old daughter to see in the summer of 2014.